 Both President George H.W.
-Bush and Barbara Bush were there when the children’s hospital inpatient unit opened in 1998, and both George and Barbara Bush have taken an active interest in the hospital over the years.
+Bush and Barbara Bush were there when the children’s hospital inpatient unit opened in 1998, and both George and Barbara Bush took an active interest in the hospital over the years.

-Mrs. Bush has visited many times, including on her 86th birthday in 2011, when she read patients a favorite children’s book, “Learning to Ski with Mr. Magee” by Maine author Chris Van Dusen.
-In addition to promoting health, Mrs. Bush is also a strong advocate for children’s literacy and learning programs.
-Through efforts like the Barbara Bush Foundation for Family Literacy, Mrs. Bush helps empower children and families to succeed by embracing reading.
+Mrs. Bush visited many times, including on her 86th birthday in 2011, when she read patients a favorite children’s book, “Learning to Ski with Mr. Magee” by Maine author Chris Van Dusen.
+In addition to promoting health, Mrs. Bush was also a strong advocate for children’s literacy and learning programs.
+Through efforts like the Barbara Bush Foundation for Family Literacy, Mrs. Bush helped empower children and families to succeed by embracing reading.